Info For

 University Mace

-The mace is carried this year by 2023–24 Student Body President Elisabeth Nieshalla.
+The mace is carried this year by 2024-25 Student Body Vice President Briona Graham.
 The mace signifies the authority vested in the University President by the Board of Trustees.
 The mace used in today’s ceremony is an African walking stick that once belonged to Bishop William Taylor, the University’s namesake.
 It was donated by Temple United Methodist Church of San Francisco in 1997.

 Academic Procession